 The complex life of seat reservations: In Germany, second class tickets do not automatically include a seat reservation, but the seat reservation will need to be purchased separately.
 If you book your ticket in advance, make sure to check if a seat reservation needs to be added separately.
 Also note that seat reservations are train-binding, so the flexibility only goes so far.
 You can purchase a new seat reservation at the vending machine or at the counter, if available.
 Other countries oftentimes automatically include seat reservations, but exchange fees usually apply if you miss the train your ticket was issued for.

 It’s a toss-up!
 Of course, booking your train ticket in advance for the day your flight comes with its own potential of complications, in case your flight is delayed or you get stuck in customs.
-If you book a flexible ticket, you should be able to use it on the next train if you miss yours, but exchange conditions and fees can apply.
+If you book a flexible ticket, you should be able to use it on the next train if you miss yours, and exchange conditions and fees may apply.

 Yes!
-With some limitations to keep in mind.
+With minor limitations to keep in mind.
 Many countries or even regions offer special group tickets, so this might be something you want to make use of while you travel.
-An example is the regional ticket for Bavaria, an offering of the German Rail.
+An example is the regional ticket for Bavaria.
 It can be used by up to 5 people and is even valid on certain trains across the Austrian border.
 Some restrictions apply, so be sure to read the fine print.

-It is not unlikely that your credit card’s fraud protection kicks in and the transaction is declined the first time around.
-In that case, you will need to get in touch with your bank or credit card company and release the transaction.
+During your online train ticket purchase, your credit card’s fraud protection may kick in resulting in a declined transaction.
+In that case, you will need to get in touch with your bank or credit card company to release the transaction and complete your purchase.

 Some platforms, e.g. the German Railway, add a credit card fee.
-Consolidator platforms usually add a small commission.
+Consolidator platforms usually add a small booking fee.
 Do remember that transactions will take place in the country’s currency that you are booking with, so you might incur transaction fees, as per your credit card agreement.

-ExperiencePlus!’s booking services are complimentary and included in your trip reservation (Explorer tours excluded).
+ExperiencePlus!’s booking services are complimentary and included in your trip reservation (Gravel Explorer and self-guided tours excluded).

-This greatly depends on the train type and itinerary.
-For long distance trains, e.g. on a TGV in France, there’s not much difference between classes.
-On Italian regional trains, it is way more comfortable to travel first class as it is less crowded.
-Some countries offer additional services, like meals brought to your seat, or access to lounges at the station.
+This depends on the train type and itinerary.
+For longer journeys, extra space, fewer people and potential quiet zones are quite nice.
+Some trains offer additional services, like meals brought to your seat, or access to lounges at the station.
 Trainline has some great information on this on their blog.

 How ExperiencePlus! can help

-We will gladly arrange your train tickets for you (excludes Explorer tours).
+We will gladly arrange your train tickets for you (Gravel Explorer and self-guided tours excluded).
 We will purchase them online with your credit card after we’ve discussed the best strategy with you by phone or email.
 Our preferred platform for purchase currently is Trainline.com, but we may use the national operator’s systems.

 No. We do not earn a commission on train bookings.